Net Promoter Score (NPS) is one of the most popular methods of testing customer satisfaction, however, it’s still far from perfect.

 Before you start with your NPS, find out all about its limitations.

 It may present a distorted image of reality.
 Take the sentence: "Me and my dog, on average, we have 3 legs".
 It’s statistically true, but has nothing to do with reality.
-Can you compare the situation of a company with 40% of Promoters, 20% of Detractors and 40% of Passives with the one that has 60% of promoters and 40% of Detractors just because they both have an NPS that equals 20?
+Can you compare the situation of a company with 40% of Promoters, 20% of Detractors, and 40% of Passives with the one that has 60% of promoters and 40% of Detractors just because they both have an NPS that equals 20?

 It’s too general.
 Whereas everyone knows it’s all about the details.
-According to the NPS methodology we should automatically classify those who give the score of 0-6 as Detractors without taking into account that the scale is rather widespread.
+According to the NPS methodology, we should automatically classify those who give a score of 0-6 as Detractors without taking into account that the scale is rather widespread.
 Can we really compare the weight of an answer equaling 1 with the one that amounts to 6?
 Does the company need to take the same type of action to convert number 6 Detractors and number 1 Detractors into Promoters or Passives?

 So why did Net Promoter Score become so popular in recent years?
 Is it just a fad?

 Here are the benefits that convinced the experts around the globe :